teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 add this path to the list of "Additional Library Directories" in the Linker preferences for your project.
-You may choose to place the libraries in the same directory as the Microsoft Platform SDK stuff, but I personally prefer to keep them in a separate directory checked into CVS.
+You may choose to place the libraries in the same directory as the Microsoft Platform SDK stuff, but I personally prefer to keep them in a separate directory checked into version control.
 Also be sure to add references to `libpng.lib` and `zlib.lib` for your project in the "Additional Dependencies" section of your Linker preferences for the project.

 {% highlight text %}